anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The Registrar-Agent SHALL supply the voucher to the pledge via HTTP(S) POST to the pledge endpoint at `/.well-known/brski/svr`.
 The request body MUST contain the Registrar-Countersigned Voucher (Voucher') artifact previously acquired from the domain registrar as defined in {{rcv_artifact}}.
-In the request header, the Content-Type field MUST be set to `application/voucher-jws+json` as defined in [I-D.ietf-anima-jws-voucher] and the Accept field SHOULD be set to `application/jose+json`.
+In the request header, the Content-Type field MUST be set to `application/voucher-jws+json` as defined in [I-D.ietf-anima-jws-voucher] and the Accept field SHOULD be set to `application/jose+json`, to indicate the encoding of the vStatus response object status telemetry message.

 Upon receiving the voucher, the pledge SHALL perform the signature verification in the following order: